Table of Contents

 As an HVAC technician, you are probably aware of the several methods you can use for leak detection.
 Knowing which method to use in each set of circumstances is the making of a skilled technician.

-The most common refrigeration leak detection methods:
+Common refrigeration leak detection methods:

 - Simple soap and water - Applying soapy water to a suspected leak alerts you to the leak with the formation of bubbles.
 Simple and straightforward to use and no specialist tools required.